roberd13/insights-tutorial/README.md

 ## Starting the Containers

-Now start the containers using the downloaded insights-compose.yaml
+Next start the containers with `docker-compose` using the downloaded insights-compose.yaml

 The insights-compose.yaml
-* Pull the images from Docker Hub
+* Pulls the images from Docker Hub
 * Creates a bridged network for the containers to communicate on
 * Maps the volumes to containers with the files we downloaded
 * Publishes the ports for insights, prometheus and grafana